Józef Jeka: World War II

 During the September Campaign Jeka flew a PZL P.11 fighter.
 After the Soviet invasion of Poland he crossed the border with Romania, where he was interned.
 He escaped to France via Yugoslavia and Greece, on 23 October he arrived in Marseille.

 On 23 February 1940 he came to England.
 After training in Blackpool and Carlisle Jeka was sent to No. 238 Squadron RAF.
 He shot down his first plane on 15 September 1940.
-He became an ace on 7 October when he downed a Junkers Ju 88 (it was his 5th victory).
-On 5 October Jeka himself was shot down and wounded.
-He was hospitalized till 15 November in Shaftesbury.
-From 15 November 1940 to 15 December 1941 he flew in No. 306 Polish Fighter Squadron and destroyed two Bf 109.
+He became an ace with his fifth victory on 7 October when he shot down a Junkers Ju 88.
+On 5 October Jeka was shot down; wounded, he was hospitalized till 15 November in Shaftesbury.
+From 15 November 1940 to 15 December 1941 he flew in No. 306 Polish Fighter Squadron and destroyed two Bf 109s.
 From December 1941 to March 1942 Jeka was an instructor in No. 58 Operational Training Unit based at RAF Grangemouth.
-He came back to his squadron on 25 May 1942.
+He returned to his squadron on 25 May 1942.

-On 9 December 1942 he entered officers school.
+On 9 December 1942 he entered officers' school.
 He was promoted to porucznik (lieutenant) and posted to No. 308 Polish Fighter Squadron.
 He later served in No. 316 Polish Fighter Squadron.
 On 21 May 1944 Jeka was shot down by flak over France.
 He parachuted to safety and hid with the help of the French Resistance.
 Two months later, the Allied front reached his hiding place and Jeka returned to his unit.
 On 25 May 1945 he was appointed commander of 306 squadron.

 On 31 December 1949 Jeka ended his service in the Polish Air Force.

 Cold War

 After the Second World War ended, Jeka stayed in the RAF and served in Allied-occupied Germany.
 He married a British woman, and had a daughter whom he never met.
 In Germany he was invited to work for the CIA.
 Jeka accepted as an avowed anti-communist.
 From 1950 he collaborated with British and American intelligence.
 He flight-tested the Lockheed U-2 aircraft, and flew missions over Central and Eastern Europe.
-He was considered as a candidate to steal a Soviet MiG-15.
-The mission was cancelled, as on 5 March 1953, the Polish pilot Franciszek Jarecki landed his MiG at Bornholm.
+He was considered as a candidate to steal a Soviet MiG-15, but the mission was cancelled as on 5 March 1953 the Polish pilot Franciszek Jarecki landed his MiG at Bornholm.

 In the late 1950s Jeka served in the Angkatan Udara Revolusioner (AUREV) air force of the Permesta rebels on Sulawesi in Indonesia.
 AUREV was covertly equipped and manned by the CIA.
 On 13 April 1958, Jeka was the pilot of an AUREV Martin B-26 Marauder when it crashed on take-off from Permesta's Mapanget airbase.
-Jeka, his Polish navigator Jan Iżicky, and his Indonesian radio operator / observer, Minahasan, were all killed.
+Jeka, his Polish navigator Jan Iżicky, and his Indonesian radio operator / observer, Minahasan, were killed.

 Jeka is buried in Newark-on-Trent, Nottinghamshire, England.
 His grave is next to the Polish section of the CWGC cemetery.